cheat-sheets/negotiation-cheat-sheet/README.md

  - Parol Evidence Rule: the court will only count what's in the final written agreement, and ignore all prior written or verbal negotiations.
  - Real estate agreements must be in writing

+## Perform and Evaluate

+### 4.1 Dispute prevention

+The first principle of **preventive law** is that it is often more important to predict what people will do than to predict what a court will do...
+Winning a lawsuit can be ruinous.

+### 4.2 ADR Concepts

 ## Resources